 In my experience publicity is pretty much never worth your time.
 Early on, I did work like this for some noteworthy companies, and I regret it.
 Not only does the publicity never really pan out as you hope, but it also makes it harder for designers/artists as a collective group to get paid for their work.

 For the greater good of designers and artists everywhere, know your worth!

 So How Do I Figure Out My Worth?

 My “secret weapon” for pricing is a book called The Graphic Artist’s Guild Handbook of Pricing and Ethical Guidelines.
-It is a truly amazing resource for pricing nearly any type of design work that comes your way.
+It is an amazing resource for pricing nearly any type of design work that comes your way.
 It even has sample contracts, copyright info, “cease and desist” letters, and more in the resources section.
-I got my copy on Amazon and I refer to it all the time.
+I got my copy on Amazon, and I refer to it all the time.
 You can grab a copy HERE.

 Can I Determine a Price without the Book?